 d) If, however the property is purchased from a Company these taxes will not be applied but instead there will be IVA (Vat.), currently 10% of the sale price (though there are reductions under some circumstances)

 There are certain grants and tax assistance given to particular categories of Purchasers.
 The Laws concerning each of these are quite specific and too complex to cover in these notes however it is worth mentioning one in particular which we feel has a fairly wide application and can save the Purchaser considerable amounts of money; this is the reduction in Registration Tax granted on "Prima Casa" or main residence.
 It reduces the Registration Tax to 2%.
 As the Law stands now, the purchaser must obtain residency in the Commune where the property is situated within eighteen months of the purchase date and intend to live in the property as main residence, also the property must not be classified as a "deluxe" property.
 The classification is quite rigid and if your property is large and has a pool it is almost certainly "deluxe".
-Unless you are seriously intending to live in Italy it is not advisable to consider applying for residency simply to obtain the tax break, particularly since new regulations require foreigners who are resident or spend more than 6 months in the year in Italy to declare and pay tax on their worldwide income.
+Unless you are seriously intending to live in Italy it is not advisable to consider applying for residency simply to obtain the tax break, particularly since the regulations require foreigners who are resident or spend more than 6 months in the year in Italy to declare and pay tax on their worldwide income.

 - Included will also be a list of bordering proprietors.
 All properties in Italy are sold freehold so, in the case of an apartment, this can be important since there will be shared space and responsibilities to ascertain.
 It is also extremely important in the case of a rural property or a property that has surrounding agricultural land to ascertain the bordering proprietors since a "coltivatore diretto" (farmer who earns his living by farming) has an automatic "prelazione" (pre-emption right) to purchase agricultural land at the price declared on the Contract of Purchase and Sale.
 By Law they must be notified of the intended sale (usually by means of a copy of the Preliminary Contract of Sale) indicating the price of the sale.
 They have 30 days in which to reply to the notification and take up their option.
 If they are not properly notified or do not waiver their right they can make a claim on the property for up to one year after the sale.